itera-network/actions-coudflare-dns/README.md

 # Create or update DNSLink Action for GitHub

-Create or update CloudFlare dnslink and gateway.
+Create or update CloudFlare dnslink and gateway record.

 ## Usage via Github Actions